 Every Visualforce tag has an id attribute.
 The id attribute for a tag can be used by another tag to bind the two tags together.
-For example, the <apex:outputLabel> tag's for attribute can be used with the <apex:inputField> tag's id attribute.
+For example, the <apex:inputField> tag's id attribute.
 The reRender and status attributes on <apex:actionFunction>, <apex:actionSupport>, and other action-oriented components also use the value of the id attribute from other components.